splunk/public-o11y-docs/gdi/opentelemetry/collector-windows/install-windows-msi.rst

 **************************************************

 .. meta::
-      :description: Describes how to install the Splunk Distribution of OpenTelemetry Collector for Windows using MSI.
+      :description: Describes how to install the Splunk Distribution of the OpenTelemetry Collector for Windows using MSI.

 .. toctree::
   :maxdepth: 4